-The Art Instructor in each school has the privilege of nominating two students and the manner of the choosing of these two nominees is left entirely in the hands of each individual school.
-Three examples of work completed during the normal course of study in the senior year from each of the two nominees must be sent to the Secretary of The Pennsylvania Academy of the Fine Arts, Broad and Cherry Streets, not later than May 11, 1942.
-It is preferable that the individual student's work represent three different mediums and individual pieces of work must not exceed 19 x 25 inches in size, including mats if used.
-All entries must have the following information legibly written on the back: full name and home address of the competitor, name of the school in which the student is working, and the signature of the Principal of the school.
+Each student must submit three examples of work completed during the normal course of study in his senior year.
+It is preferable that the individual students' work represent three different mediums.
+Individual pieces of work must not exceed 19 by 25 inches in size and unmounted.
+All entries must have the following information legibly written on the back: name of the competitor, name of the school in which the student is working, and the signature of the Principal of the school.
 Competitors must be regularly enrolled students of the schools from which they are competing.
 Exhibits may be called for at the Academy two weeks after the announcement of the awards.